The pH of Strong Acid in Water

 • Toxic fumes: Some strong acids can produce toxic fumes when mixed with other substances.

-See also The pH of Weak Bases in Water
+See also The pH of Starch in Water: Understanding the Factors and Balancing the Acidity

 Proper Handling and Disposal